 - The flow volume through the entire facility should be load-dependent to make sure that the system can be operated efficiently, and that the maximum amount of water is not permanently pumped through the buildings.

 Belimo had already introduced Peter Meier to its latest innovation – the Belimo Energy Valve™ – and this seemed the ideal solution for the Ludmillenstift Hospital site.
 This electronic, characterized control valve combines pressure independent control, flow and energy measurement, automatic hydronics balancing and data monitoring, all in one device.
-By continuously measuring water flow and temperature of the supply and return (delta T), the Belimo Energy Valve™ determines the thermal energy being consumed.
-The automatic flow control function then makes sure that only the required amount of energy is supplied, regardless of any differential pressure fluctuations.
+By continuously measuring the water flow and temperature of the supply and return (delta T), the Belimo Energy Valve™ determines the consumed thermal energy.
+The automatic flow control function ensures that only the required amount of energy is supplied, regardless of any differential pressure fluctuations.

-The Belimo Energy Valves™ were put to the test from February to March and proved a complete success in the prevailing weather conditions of temperatures as low as – 12 °C (10 °F).
-They dynamically controlled and monitored all hydronic manifold circuits by continuously measuring the flow and water temperatures, from the very first moment they were commissioned – problems with the heating supply had finally been localized and solved.
-From then on, all rooms and zones connected to manifold circuit 1 were supplied with precisely the right volume and correct flow of water actually needed for heating purposes, which considerably reduced the amount of water the hospital had to supply.
-The data the Belimo Energy Valves™ measured and recorded also provided an in-depth view of what was really happening in the system, leading to recommendations for further potential improvements for energy efficiency.
+The Belimo Energy Valves™ were tested from February to March and proved successful in the prevailing weather conditions of temperatures as low as – 12 °C (10 °F).
+They dynamically controlled and monitored all hydronic manifold circuits by continuously measuring the flow and water temperatures, from the first commissioning – problems with the heating supply had finally been localized and solved.
+All rooms and zones connected to manifold circuit 1 were supplied with precisely the right volume and flow of water needed for heating purposes, which considerably reduced the amount of water the hospital had to supply.
+The Belimo Energy Valves™ measured and recorded data also provided an in-depth view of what was really happening in the system, leading to recommendations for further potential improvements for energy efficiency.

 The energy reports automatically generated from the Belimo Energy Valves™ are much appreciated by the Ludmillenstift because they provide a transparent view of the flow, temperature and overall coil performance.
 As an additional benefit, the hospital now uses the data from the hot water preparation for regulatory reporting to the health authority.

-The Ludmillenstift Hospital maintained comfort and energy consumption in 2020 at 2013/2014-levels despite having expanded floor space by 40 percent in the meantime.
+The Ludmillenstift Hospital maintained comfort and energy consumption in 2020 at 2013/2014-levels despite expanding floor space by 40 percent in the meantime.